Marcos Albuquerque

 Title

-The device of authenticity: the indigenous presence in museums
+The authenticity device: indigenous presence in museums

 Area of Inquiry and Research